 A place where cryptocurrency can be sent to and from, in the form of a string of letters and numbers.

-A crypto address is a string of characters that represents a wallet that can send and receive cryptocurrency.
+A crypto address is a unique string of characters that represents a wallet that can send and receive cryptocurrency.
 It is akin to a real-life address, email or website.
 Every address is unique and denotes the location of a wallet on the blockchain.

 Most blockchain addresses are difficult for humans to read, as they take the form of long random strings of letters and numbers.
-However, they are all unique, which poses no problems for computer networks.

-Even though the addresses are public, most of the addresses are anonymous (or rather, pseudonymous) as the person owning the address does not usually have their real name associated with it.
-However, there are cases where addresses and the person or entity behind them is known: this is usually the case for exchanges and token project owners or founders.
+Even though addresses are public, most of the addresses are anonymous (or rather, pseudonymous) as the person owning the address does not usually have their real name associated with it.
+However, there are cases where addresses and the person or entity behind them are known: this is usually the case for exchanges and token project owners or founders.

 Join the thousands already learning crypto!